 Something said during the online meeting could be misheard or misunderstood, and if the employee isn’t present at the meeting, they must trust secondhand information, which can be misinterpreted.
 Any solution?
 Force practice of making notes and documenting a meeting.
 It might sound old-fashioned, but it works when vital information is written down and later shared with meeting participants as a follow-up.
 Think about the right formats to share meeting details; it can be Slack, email, or a newsletter if there is additional information you want to share with meeting notes.
 This way, any team member can be sure not to miss out on any valuable information.

-We hope that you’ve found the hybrid working blog helpful series!
+Now that you’ve learned more about effective employee communication, we hope that you’ve found the hybrid working blog series helpful!
 Find all the articles from the beginning:

 - Hybrid Working: Advantages and Challenges of Future Workplace